theemperor66/optiLM/README.md

 4. **Solver Settings**: Configure the solver with maximum time, heuristics option, and solver function
 5. **Visualization**: See a visual representation of your scheduling problem
 6. **Solve**: Submit the problem to the backend and view the solution
+7. **Reset / Import / Export**: Use the sidebar to reset the form or load and save problems as JSON files

 The Scheduling Problem Builder is ideal for users who want precise control over the problem formulation.